adisa404/vidly-node-api/Potocol.md

   in terminal
   export vidly_jwtPrivateKey=xxx // any string

+  test with localhost:3000/api/auth

+# start mongo db with

+mongod

-# create feature - if user has regitered, then use is logged in automatically
+# create feature - if user has regitered, then user is logged in automatically, and doesn't have to login manually

 - return the jwt in the http header of the response // we can return it as a part ot the payload, but that is not clean